knah/VRCMods/README.md

  * Max mirror resolution - the maximum size of eye texture for mirror reflections.
 2048 is VRChat default, 4096 is mod default.
  * Force auto resolution - removes mirror resolution limits set by world maker.
 Off by default.
  * Mirror MSAA - changes MSAA specifically for mirrors.
 Valid values are 0 (same as main camera), 1, 2, 4 and 8.
 Lower MSAA may lead to "shimmering" and jaggies, especially in VR.

+## ParticleAndBoneLimiterSettings
+This mod provides an UI for changing VRChat's built-in dynamic bone and particle limiter settings.
+Refer to VRChat docs [for particle limiter](https://docs.vrchat.com/docs/avatar-particle-system-limits#particle-limiter-configuration-description) and [for dynamic bone limiter](https://docs.vrchat.com/docs/avatar-dynamic-bone-limits) for a detailed description of what these settings do.
+Changing these settings should not require game restart.
+Requires UIExpansionKit.
+Settings are placed into the Mod Settings menu.

 ## RuntimeGraphicsSettings
 A mod to allow tweaking some graphics settings at runtime to get those extra few frames.